LINQ Max Method in C#

 Example using Max and Where Extension Method in C#:

-Let us see an example to Understand How to use both LINQ Max and Where Extension Methods with Complex Type using both Method and Query Syntax.
+Let us see an example of using both LINQ Max and Where Extension Methods with Complex Type using Method and Query Syntax.
 Our requirement is to return the Highest Salary in the IT department.
 The following example exactly does the same.
-Using the Where Extension Method we are filtering the IT department employees and using the Max method we are specifying the Salary numeric column which will return the Highest Salary of the IT department.
+Using the Where Extension Method, we are filtering the IT department employees, and using the Max method, we are specifying the Salary numeric column, which will return the Highest Salary of the IT department.

 using System;